 Field Description Base on layouts Select this option to let Storage Foundation select the appropriate read policy for the volume mirrors Round robin Select this option to read alternates between the volume mirrors.
 Site local read Select this option to read preferentially from plexes at the locally defined site.
-Preferred Select this option to specify a particular mirror
+Preferred Select this option to specify a particular mirror from the list, to be used for reads, wherever possible.

-Table 12-23 Set Volume Usage panel options on UNIX or Linux host possible.
+Table 11-23 Set Volume Usage panel options on UNIX or Linux host

-Set Volume Usage panel options on Windows host Table 12-24
+Set Volume Usage panel options on Windows host Table 11-24